arthurprevot/yaetos/README.md

  * more testing with large datasets and complex dependencies
  * ...

 Lots of room for improvement.
-Contribution welcome.
+Contributions welcome.